28 hours of battle in Mosul

 Umm Abdullah, who had stayed inside, not wanting to show the troops her face, now heads out to beg them for help.

-"Don't worry, no one will get to you, we are here," she'd told.
+"Don't worry, no one will get to you, we are here," she's told.
 We want to believe him.
 We -- us, the family, even the soldiers -- all want to believe him.

 8:48 a.m.